uav4geo/GeoDeep/README.md

 ## Training New Models

 In short, first you need to train a [YOLO](https://en.wikipedia.org/wiki/You_Only_Look_Once) model, then you run `yolo2geodeep`.
 See below for details.
+If you already have a YOLO model, skip directly to Step 3.

 ### Requirements